arendd/bh-europe_2025_metrics/paper/paper.md

 During BioHackathon Europe 2025 we initiated a coordinated framework to collect and harmonise indicators used across ELIXIR nodes and services.
 The aim was to compile existing KPIs, align terminology and measurement practices, and link them to service categories such as databases, web applications, workflows, and support services.

-## Mid-term poster and discussion with Hackathon participants
+## Mid-term postersession and discussion

-On Day 3, we presented our mid-term project poster.
+On Day 3, we presented our mid-term project poster and discussed with other participants.
 We covered why our project is important, our achievements so far, and our future focus.

 By Day 3 we had:
 - Interviewed representatives from 10 ELIXIR nodes and the Hub;